bparli/s3envoy/README.md

 The Global hash Table is used redirect requests to peers if they are able to service a request from their local store.
 So each server keeps its local LRU Queue in addition to its view of the Global Hash Table

 ###Other Settings
 S3Envoy can be tuned via a config.json file.
-Additional parameters include memory settings, maximum file size to keep in memory, maximum disk size, and the list of Peers.
+Additional parameters include memory settings, maximum file size to keep in memory, maximum disk capacity, and the list of Peers.

 ##GET Example
 1. Check LRU Queue – serve if found and move to head